A bustling place of visual and sensual

 The entity of a broken-hearted, crushed man, looking for his wife in this unsavory atmosphere, who suffered a sad end.

-Others found that killing oneself doesn’t solve anything, and they trap themselves in a place they longed to escape from, unable to let go.
+Others found that killing oneself doesn’t solve anything, and they only trap themselves in a place they longed to escape from, unable to let go.

 Entities of past “loose women” who killed themselves also haunt the building.